 The ADI Public Access Certification Test was developed over 15 years ago.
-The goal of the test is to discover whether or not a particular team is ready to go places out in public without trainer supervision.
+The goal of the test is to discover whether or not a particular service dog team is ready to go places out in public without trainer supervision.
 The safety of the dog, the handler and the public were the main considerations in developing the specific exercises for testing the team.

 We have developed our own curriculum and requirements for this Public Access Test while still maintaining all the fundamentals the other large organizations use.

 Disability mitigating tasks or work are not critiqued during the test.
 However, to establish a dog’s eligibility to take this test to become an assistance dog, our program will ask for a demo in advance of at least two (fully trained) service dog tasks, three hearing dog sound alerts or a series of tasks known as “guide dog work.”
 To document the dog performs tasks in the home such as seizure response work, alerting to an attack of hypoglycemia late at night or fetching a portable phone or beverage, the program may ask the client to submit a video tape of the tasks.

 To be considered as a candidate to take the Public Access Test with us, the following must be completed:

 1. Your dog must have proof of having passed the American Kennel Club Canine Good Citizen (CGC) or an Equivalent after the age of 12 months.

 2. You must have a journal with the hours of training and locations (a minimum of 120 hours of schooling over a period of Six Months or more. *At least thirty (30) hours should be devoted to outings that will prepare the dog to work obediently and unobtrusively in public places)

 3. Dog must be a minimum of 18 months of age

 4. Dog must be trained to perform 2 observable service tasks related to your disability.